uPlayer/uPlayer/README.md

 ##Brief

-This is a lightweight audio player for Mac.
+This is a lightweight audio player for Mac Os x.

 Before you try uPlayer , take a look at iTunes and Pinna.

-But uPlayer's simpler and it font it bigger.
+But uPlayer's simpler and it UI is clear.

 If you're looking for a audio player in windows , [uPlayer windows version](http://liaogang.github.io/player)